cguetot/DSV/README.md

 ## Overview

 [Discovery Studio Visualizer (DSV) is a free BIOVIA’s comprehensive predictive science application for the Life Sciences.
-DSV can be downloaded it from [here](http://accelrys.com/products/collaborative-science/biovia-discovery-studio/visualization-download.php)
+DSV can be downloaded it from [here.](http://accelrys.com/products/collaborative-science/biovia-discovery-studio/visualization-download.php)

 ## Required packages
+For Linux installations, certain system libraries may be required for the correct operation of DSV.

 ### Packages in Manajaro repositories
 * alsa-lib (i686)
 * e2fsprogs-libs (i686)